telerik/blazor-docs/components/upload/overview.md

 ## Templates

-You can use the functionality of the built-in template and modify the appearance of the "Select files..." button.
+You can use the functionality of the built-in template and modify the appearance of the **Select files...** button.
 [Read more about the Telerik Upload templates...]({%slug upload-templates%})

 ## Large File Uploads